Ph.D. student, Medieval Europe

 B.A., Classics & History, Christendom College, 2018

-M.A., Medieval Studies, The Catholic University of America, 2020
+M.A., Medieval and Byzantine Studies, The Catholic University of America, 2020

-I am lucky to attend CUA with my wonderful husband Luke (M.A./Ph.D. student in Greek & Latin).
+I live close by the university in Brookland with my husband Luke (Ph.D. student in Greek & Latin) and my three children.
 Prospective students, please feel free to write to me with any questions.